monsoonmaelstrom/book2/book2.md

 “And you think now is the time to do that?
 To make yourself a target?” he asks with a hint of anger.

-“I think,” I say, holding onto him a little tighter, “it worked on archery field.”
+“I think,” I say, holding onto him a little tighter, “it worked on the archery field.”

 “The… what?
 That competition we had?”